-Former WWE Superstar/Diva, ‘Survivor’ Contestant Dead At 39
+Former WWE Superstar And Diva, ‘Survivor’ Contestant Dead At 39

-Former WWE superstar Ashley Massaro who went on to win the Diva Search Contest and later compete in a season of Survivor has died, according to TMZ Sports.
+Former WWE superstar Ashley Massaro, who went on to win the Diva Search Contest and later compete in a season of Survivor, has died, according to TMZ Sports.
 Massaro was only 39-years-old at the time of her passing.

-The website learned that Massaro was taken from her home in Suffolk County, New York to a nearby hospital where she died early on Thursday morning.
+The website learned that Massaro was taken from her home in Suffolk County, New York, to a nearby hospital where she died early on Thursday morning.
 There has been no cause of death revealed as of this time, but officials close to the situation are saying that it has been classified as a “non-criminal” death.

 Wrestling fans may remember Massaro best for winning the WWE Diva Search competition back in 2005.
 She had met a casting director for WWE when she was competing in a swimsuit pageant and he informed her of the competition that the promotion was holding.
 She ended up beating out seven other finalists and taking home $250,000 on top of a one-year contract with WWE.